 For our last Wellington Writers’ Room of 2015, we bring you the most popular discussion from our Auckland Writers’ Room series.
 Writers Briar Grace-Smith, Max Currie and Emily Perkins get together with Ken Duncum to discuss the experience of writing a first feature film.

 Writing of any sort can be a lonely process.
 From that initial FADE IN, to hashing out that final, closest-to-perfect draft, writing a film is often a long and arduous journey.

-Three NZ screenwriters with a produced feature film under their belt discuss taking that leap of faith.
-Dianne Taylor (Beyond the Known World, Apron Strings), Roseanne Liang (My Wedding and Other Secrets) and Max Currie (Everything We Loved) talk to producer Fraser Brown (Orphans and Kingdoms) about their experiences, what they wish they knew then, and how the writing process changes while you develop as a writer.
+Three NZ screenwriters with a feature film under their belt discuss taking that leap of faith.
+Briar Grace-Smith (THE STRENGTH OF WATER), Max Currie (EVERYTHING WE LOVED), and Emily Perkins (THE REHEARSAL) talk to screenwriter and playwright Ken Duncum (DUGGAN, BLUE SKY BOYS) about their experiences, what they wish they knew then, and how the writing process changes while you develop as a writer.

 Join us from 5:30pm for a glass of wine and stay afterwards for a slice of pizza on us!

 Wed 18 November, Nga Taonga Sound & Vision, 84 Taranaki Street. $5 koha appreciated (includes a glass of wine).
 Drinks 5:30pm, talk 6-7pm.